The Fish People Place Lab - Current Community

 Ojas Gitai (he/him)

-Ojas is a 2024-2025 Master of Marine Management candidate at Dalhousie University.
+Ojas was a 2024-2025 Master of Marine Management candidate at Dalhousie University.
 Despite growing up in the desert state of India, his early fascination with oceans and ships ignited a passion for marine environments.
 After earning his bachelor’s degree in marine engineering in 2016, Ojas embarked on a seven-year journey as a merchant naval engineering officer, accumulating invaluable experience at sea.

 -